kpet/clvk/README.md

 * `-DCLVK_CLSPV_ONLINE_COMPILER=1` will cause clvk to compile kernels in the same process via the Clspv C++ API.

+You can build clvk using an external Clspv source tree by setting `-DCLSPV_SOURCE_DIR=/path/to/clspv/source/`.

 # Using

 To use clvk to run an OpenCL application, you just need to make sure